ale-abbati/softwarequality-exercise-2/README.md

 ## License
 This project is licensed under the MIT license.
-See LICENSE file contained in the root folder for more information.
+See files in the LICENSE directory and annotations in each code class.